 Redeeming Travel Rewards

-You can redeem your accumulated miles for statement credits against a wide range of already-made travel purchases: car rentals, hotel stays, airfare, taxi fares, bus fares, incidentals, discount travel site bookings, and more.
+You can redeem your accumulated miles for statement credits against a wide range of travel purchases: car rentals, hotel stays, airfare, taxi fares, bus fares, incidentals, discount travel site bookings, and more.
 Purchases must have been made within 4 months (120 days) of the redemption date.
 When redeemed for travel, miles are always worth $0.01 apiece.

 The redemption minimum for statement credit redemptions against travel is $100, or 10,000 miles.
 The purchase against which the redemption is made must be $100 or greater.
 It’s worth noting that this minimum is far higher than many competing cards’, and can cause problems for lighter spenders who take many months to build up the requisite number of miles.
 However, you can make partial redemptions for larger purchases – for example, if you have 10,000 miles ($100 value), you can redeem them to offset half the cost of a $200 flight.
 Barclays allows redemptions in $25 increments between $100 and $2,000.